xuankimtran/docs-1/pages/katalon-studio/docs/screenshots-videos.md

 ## Screen Video Recorder

+Screen Video Recorder captures and records what happens on a screen during runtime for non-headless Browsers testing.

 Screen Video Recorder is currently available for:

 * Test Suite execution.
 For recording **parallel execution**, please see [Browser-based Video Recorder]()